Ayu0404/python/README.md

 ### Flash Cards

 A project with the top most common 500 Norwegian words.
 At random, a flash card with a Norwegian word appears.
 After three seconds, the English translation is revealed by flipping the card.
 The project is implemented using TkInter - to build the GUI and Pandas - for data manuplation.

+## Day 32

+### Mail Merge

+1. Sending Motiational Quote on a day of the weel.
+2. Sending happy birthday email from a csv if the date and the month are the same as the day today.